-- 1. Introduction to Mathematical Concepts in Fluid Dynamics: Vector analysis and basic mathematical tools; physical characteristics of the fluid state and description of flow types; viscosity coefficients as they relate to laminar and turbulent flows; the Poiseuille equation. - 2.
-Kinematics and Dynamics of Fluid Motion: In-compressible and compressible fluids; Euler's equations of motion; Bernoulli's equation and its application; continuity equation; analyses of steady fluid flow, propeller, wind turbine, and wind velocity profile; Navier-Stokes equation and descriptions of boundary layer and turbulence; vertical transport of kinetic energy, mass, heat, moisture and pollutants.
+1. Introduction to Mathematical Concepts in Fluid Dynamics: Vector analysis and basic mathematical tools; physical characteristics of the fluid state and description of flow types; viscosity coefficients as they relate to laminar and turbulent flows; the Poiseuille equation.

-Introduction to Atmospheric Flows: Apparent forces (Coriolis and centrifugal) in rotating coordinate systems and their effects; geostrophic flows; qualitative introduction to Ekman layer; basic treatment of Rossby waves and Kelvin waves.
+- 2. Kinematics and Dynamics of Fluid Motion: In-compressible and compressible fluids; Euler's equations of motion; Bernoulli's equation and its application; continuity equation; analyses of steady fluid flow, propeller, wind turbine, and wind velocity profile; Navier-Stokes equation and descriptions of boundary layer and turbulence; vertical transport of kinetic energy, mass, heat, moisture and pollutants. - Introduction to Atmospheric Flows: Apparent forces (Coriolis and centrifugal) in rotating coordinate systems and their effects; geostrophic flows; qualitative introduction to Ekman layer; basic treatment of Rossby waves and Kelvin waves.

-• Final Written Examination (2 hours) 60%

-• Course Work: 40%
+٠ Final Written Examination (2 hours) 60% ٠ Course Work: 40%

-2 In-course Tests 40%